sonic-net/SONiC/doc/platform_api/CMIS_and_C-CMIS_support_for_ZR.md

 ##### 7.5.2 PM Interval and predefined time window:

-- ##### PM interval time/statistic collection interval:
+- ##### PM interval /statistic collection interval:
 Duration between two ‘VDM freeze’ requests issued by host, which the host collects the cumulative statistics for all PM parameter after the 2nd freeze request.
 It is a host-controlled monitoring interval.
 During this time, the module that supports statistics takes short term measurements which are also called samples over a module vendor specific fine measurement time interval (eg : 1ms) and then updates internal statistics variables(min, max, avg), thus providing cumulative statistics until the host issues the 2nd freeze request.

-This feature allows a platform(Pizza-box or distributed system-linecard with CPU ) to choose from following interval period for PM interval.
+This feature allows a platform(Pizza-box or distributed system-linecard with CPU ) to choose from following period for PM interval.
 - 30sec
 - 60sec and
 - 120sec

 It is recommended to choose 30sec, platforms that have high CPU load can choose 120sec as PM interval.
-By default 60sec is the PM interval if no input provided by platform, please refer '7.5.4' for platform input.
+By default 60sec is the PM interval when no input provided by platform, please refer '7.5.4' for platform input.

-- ##### Pre-defined PM time window:
+- ##### PM time window or PM window:
-The cumulative PM statistics over an interval of time is called a PM time window.
-The PM statistics will be reset after updating a time window and the statistics will be computed from samples collected from the start time of next ‘PM time window’.
-The cumulative statistics of a specific time window allow the user to estimate the quality of the link over a specific time slot.
+The cumulative PM statistics over an interval of time is called a PM time window AKA PM window.
+Each PM window PM Statistics are computed from samples reseted from the start time of that PM window.
+The cumulative statistics of a specific PM window allow the user to estimate the quality of the link over a specific time period.

-The period of a time window and number of windows are not specified in any standard.
-In this feature three-time window intervals are defined with a granularity of 60seconds, 15mins and 24hour.
+The period of a PM time window and number of windows are not specified in any standard.
+In this feature three-PM time window intervals are defined with a granularity of 60seconds, 15mins and 24hour.

 The 60sec time window is based on the PM interval time and the 15mins and 24hour are defined for the ease of debuggability in realtime.
 For example, to understand/debug the link stability while bringing up an 400G-ZR interface connection on a topology, a 60sec statistics/current sample will be useful and four 15mins window statistics monitoring will be useful to understand the link stability from initial connection.
 For the long term link health monitoring, device telemetry data can be analyzed to estimate the link health but it is out of scope of this HLD/feature.

-The number of time window for each granularity is as follow.
+The number of PM window for each granularity is defined as follow.

--15 ‘time windows’ of 60sec  (at any given time user can view 15mins of statistics with 1 min granularity) -12 ‘time windows’ of 15min  (at any given time user can view 3Hr of history with 15min granularity) and -2 ‘time windows’ of 24hr  (at any given time user can view 24Hr of statistics).
+ - 15 ‘PM windows’ of 60sec  (at any given time user can view 15mins of statistics history once accumulated with 1 min granularity)
+ - 12 ‘PM windows’ of 15min  (at any given time user can view 3Hr of statistics history once accumulated with 15min granularity) and
+ - 2 ‘PM windows’ of 24hr  (at any given time user can view 24Hr of statistics once accumulated).

 So total 29 PM time window slots will be maintained per port/interface when inserted with 400G-ZR module.